Lunar Silicon Cavity: Silicon cavity properties

 \section{Silicon cavity properties}

 We now connect the favorable environmental conditions of PSRs to the physical properties of silicon cavities to highlight the potential for improving their frequency stability beyond what is available in the ground laboratory today.
 The low vibration background will reduce high frequency noise associated with the optical cavity.
 Thermal stability and abundance of the cooling power provide long term stability at zero crossing of the silicon crystal's thermal expansion coefficient.
-Considering the high vacuum surroundings at PSRs, only a modest shielding chamber is needed to protect the silicon cavity and ensure that the background pressure fluctuation within the optical cavity is below $10^{-10}$ Pa.
+Considering the high vacuum surroundings at PSRs, only a modest shielding chamber is needed to protect the silicon cavity and ensure that the background pressure fluctuation within the optical cavity is below $10^{-10}$~Pa.

 We illustrate the tradeoff between performance and system size by comparing two designs.
 A 21~cm cavity follows the current design of silicon cavities in the lab.
 A longer cavity of 50~cm length will be more sensitive to the vibration noise, but the PSR's low vibration environment significantly reduces this concern.
 The longer 50~cm cavity reduces the fundamental Brownian thermal noise of the mirror coatings and enlarges the optical mode area.
 For ultimate performance, we can also use mirror coatings based on stacks of crystalline GaAs/AlGaAs for lower thermal noise than conventional dielectric mirrors.
+Even larger cavities are certainly possible and would further improve performance, but the considered cavities already surpass current records by up to 30$\times$.

 Table~\ref{tab:2} shows the thermal noise floor of these cavity designs, which are all below $10^{-17}$, a significant improvement over the state-of-the-art performance of $\sim3\times10^{-17}$ for terrestrial-based cryogenic silicon cavities.
 We assume the use of one plano mirror and one with a 10~m radius of curvature.
 Of course, the overall performance of the lunar cavity will also include contributions from other noise sources, including optical beam propagation stability, intracavity gas/vacuum noise, residual amplitude noise in frequency modulation, and so on.
 However, a stable environment offered by PSRs will correspondingly reduce the magnitude of all these noise contributions.